mainmatter/ember-simple-auth/guides/auth-torii-with-github.md

    server forwards to the app.
 5. The app uses the `access_token` in an `Authorization: Bearer
    <access_token>` header request to, say, `https://api.github.com/user`,
-   which returns the GitHub user’s user info, at which point it can be matched to the app's own `User` model or whatever.
+   which returns the GitHub user’s user info, at which point it can be matched to the app's own `User` model.

 You can find a sequence diagram for the full flow [here](./assets/esa-initial-flow.txt.png).